GuessWhatGame/referit/README.md

         "mask" : true,                  # Inject resized mask
         "conv_out": 512,                # number of channels of the stem
         "conv_kernel": [1,1],           # kernel size of the stem
+      }
+    },

-        "attention" : {                 # Define pooling method at the end "mode": "glimpse",            # mean/max/classic/glimpse(MLB)
+    "pooling" : {                   # Define pooling or attention method at the end "mode": "glimpse",            # mean/max/classic/glimpse(MLB)
       "no_attention_mlp": 256,      # projection size for MLB
       "no_glimpses": 1              # number of glimpse
     }
-      }
-    },

     "dropout_keep_prob" : 1.0             # number of glimpse

   },